 Arkansas: Due to COVID-19, Arkansas is not approving courses for the June 30, 2021 compliance period at this time.
 [This does not affect 2020 compliance.]

 California: The State Bar of California has issued an order extending the late CLE deadline to September 30, 2020 (previously June 30) for attorneys in Group 3 who have not yet completed their requirement.
 Failure to complete the requirement by September 30, and pay any outstanding license fees, will result in being enrolled in Involuntary Inactive status.

 Connecticut: The Connecticut Supreme Court has suspended the MCLE Rule for 2020 (attorneys not required to obtain 12 credits per previous).

-Florida: The Florida Bar issued an order extending CLE reporting deadlines for February, March, April, May, June and July 2020 to August 31, 2020.
+Florida: The Florida Bar has extended the CLE reporting deadlines for February through November 2020 to December 31, 2020.
+This includes the Basic Skills Course Requirement.
 All other annual compliance deadlines remain the same.

 Georgia: The Supreme Court of Georgia has issued an order temporarily waiving the 6-hour self-study CLE limitation effective May 28, 2020 for courses completed on or before March 31, 2021.
 Attorneys may complete their entire requirement through self-study, in-house, or distance learning formats such as on demand courses and live webcasts.

 Illinois: The Illinois Supreme Court has issued an order extending the MCLE deadline by 90 days (to September 30) for attorneys due in 2020 (last name A-M) who are unable to complete their requirement by June 30.
 To receive this extension, attorneys must log in to the MCLE Board's website and report "Not Yet Completed" by July 31.
 No reason for the extension is required.